Kathiravan-P/Info_app/README.md

 # React + Vite
+Setup and Installation
+1. Clone the repository to your local machine.
+2. npm cd "Info_app"
+3. npm install
+4. npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.